conorhastings/redux-test-recorder/README.md

 * `equality(*optional*)` - a function used to determine if the reducer returned correct state.
 Receives result of the reducer call and nextState returned during the flow of the application (**note, this api is in flux**). deafults to `===`.
 This argument can *also* be a *string*.
 This is useful if you want to call a function you will include in your test file, since calling external functions will not properly stringify that external function.
 * `imports(*optional*)` - a string argument where you can pass in other modules that you would like included iny our test file.
 Useful if you want to reference external functions in your equality check.
 * `testLib(*optional*)` - defaults to `tape`.
 Currently supports `tape`, `ava`, and `mocha`.
 You can also optionally supply a function to this argument to generate your own tests.
 Will receive `state, actions, imports, reducer, equalityFunction` as arguments and expects return type to be a string containing your test contents.
-* `numTestsToSave(*optional, defaults to 5)` - number of previous tests that will be accessible in the panel when tests are being displayed.
+* `numTestsToSave(*optional*, defaults to 5)` - number of previous tests that will be accessible in the panel when tests are being displayed.
 Higher number = newer.
+* `stateParser(*optional*) - a string referencing a function(similar to the equality argument) for the state to be passed into and parsed.
+You may want to use this if for example parts of your state are immutable.

 ### Create Your Own Testing Interface